 Talking of seats, like the Mustang, you can forget about anything but legless beings in the back seat, this car is all about the driver and front seat passenger.

-The design of Gen.6 was managed from the top at the Chevrolet Performance Studio, by Tom Peters (above).
+The design of Gen.6 was managed from the top at the Chevrolet Performance Studio, by Tom Peters (top).
 The interior was done by Ryan Vaughan (below).

 The surfacing changes between Sangyup Lee’s Gen5 car and the Gen6 car are quite significant, but it’s all about refining the lines, and the ‘jewelry’, such as grille openings, lamps, sidelines, rooflines and fenders.
 It is significant enough to give the Gen6 car a really different personality.